 Mindfulness in context

 The Polyvagal Theory puts mindfulness within a broader context: how we manage interaction.
 Moment by moment, we implicitly assess our situation.
 Neuroception takes place below awareness, as much of our functioning does.
-But it is possible to develop our capacity for mindful awareness of what we sense through neuroception.
+However, it is possible to develop our capacity for mindful awareness of what we sense through neuroception.

 Much of what happens at an implicit level is difficult, maybe even impossible, to fully express in logical language.
 So, mindful awareness is not the same as making explicit what is implicit, and it involves finding different ways of relating to our experience.